Scille/parsec-cloud/CONTRIBUTING.md

 ### Filing Features

-When proposing a new **feature**, please provide the following:

-1. your actual **use case** and your **goals**
-2. *why* this important for you
-3. optionally, a proposed solution
+Submit your feature request [here](https://github.com/Scille/parsec-cloud/issues/new?assignees=&labels=B-Triage%2CC-Feature-Request&projects=&template=feature-request.yml&title=%5B%F0%9F%9A%80+%7C+Feature+request%5D%3A+).

+Take your time when filling the form.
-> Describing your use case and goals, rather than only / directly jumping into a specific, concrete proposal for a solution is very important.
-As this allows us to take into account the bigger picture.
-If you "only" propose concrete solution, and that doesn't fit in, we might need to reverse engineer your actual use case / goals first to then come up with a solution that fits.
+There are usually many ways to solve a problem: try describing your use case and goals before jumping into specific, concrete proposal for a solution.
+This helps us seeing the big picture.
+If you "only" propose a concrete solution, and we consider it doesn't fit in, we will need to guess what is your actual use case before coming up with a solution that fits.

 ## Contributing Code